knmkr/dbsnp-pg/README.md

 ## Requirements

-### PostgreSQL version
+### PostgreSQL

 No limitation.
-Currently, tested on 9.4.
+Currently, tested on 9.6.

 ### Disk usage